 Updated May 22, 2022

-After cooking and a long bout of dish cleaning, a kitchen drain can inevitably collect a lot of gunk and debris.
+After cooking and a long bout of dish cleaning, a kitchen Sink Drain can inevitably collect a lot of gunk and debris.
 A combination of grease, oil, food scraps, and other excess particles is ideal for attracting bacteria and foul smells.
 It can also lead to a major clog, with water pooling every time you run the faucet.

 When a putrid smell is wafting from the drain, everyone wants to dodge the kitchen.
 It depletes appetites and makes guests run in the opposite direction!